cfw-guide/cemu.cfw.guide/docs/troubleshooting.md

 ### "Error: Can't initialise DirectInput"

 This can be fixed by unplugging the controller and restarting Windows.
-After your PC has fully booted plug the controller back in.
+After your PC has fully booted, plug the controller back in.
 Ensure you are using the latest official version of Cemu, it is also encouraged to be using the latest version of Windows 10.

 ### Constant stuttering / visual lag during gameplay